Gift Cards Loyalty Return Policy

 Sashimi DC receives Japanese fish shipments weekly.
 Fish arrives at Dulles Airport typically on Wednesdays, clears customs, and is available for pickup or delivery anytime while supplies last.

-For the freshest fish and the widest selection of that week's catch, order Thursday or Friday.
+Thursday and Friday are the best days to order — stock is fully replenished right after Wednesday arrival.
 For weekend dinner parties, placing your order by Thursday is strongly recommended — popular cuts sell out by Saturday afternoon.

 New arrivals and special seasonal items are announced via @keita_sashimi_dc on Instagram and the Updates blog.